top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/32_eclipse.md

 Comment: Only Import -> General -> Projects from Folder or Archive, selecting `~/duckuments` worked for me.
 JT

+Comment: This is not about the duckuments, it's for `duckietown` - AC

 If it asks about interpreters, select "auto config".

 When it shows "uncheck settings that should not be changed", just click OK.